Does Revolut Build Credit in the US?

 Does the Revolut debit card help my credit score?

-No, the Revolut debit card does not help your credit score in the US.
+No, the Revolut debit card does not help your credit score.
 Debit cards pull money from your account, so there is no loan or credit relationship to report.
-Only credit accounts that report to the bureaus can build your score.
+Only credit accounts that report to the bureaus, like the new Revolut Secured Credit Card, build your score.

 Does Revolut do a hard credit check when I sign up?

 No, opening a basic Revolut account in the US does not require a hard credit check.
 The signup uses identity verification, not a credit pull.
-So joining Revolut will not lower your credit score.
+Applying for the Revolut Secured Credit Card may trigger a soft pull through Lead Bank — check the in-app disclosure before you submit.

 Should I cancel Revolut if I want to build credit?